ros2/design/articles/ros2_access_control_policies.md

 ## Concepts

 Before detailing the SROS 2 policy design of the [access control](https://en.wikipedia.org/wiki/Computer_access_control), by which the system constrains the ability of a subject to access an object, it is important to establish a few concepts useful in formalizing the design approach in terms of security.
-In this context, a subject may be thought of as a participant on a distributed data-bus (e.g. a ROS node in the computation graph), whereas an object may be an instance of a particular subsystem (e.g. a ROS topic), and access is defined as the capability to act upon that object (e.g. publish or subscribe).
+In this setting, a subject may be thought of as a participant on a distributed data-bus (e.g. a ROS node in the computation graph), whereas an object may be an instance of a particular subsystem (e.g. a ROS topic), and access is defined as the capability to act upon that object (e.g. publish or subscribe).

 ### Mandatory Access Control